ewfreesRes/IndonesianActuarialShortCourse/chapter2.md

 ```

 The prior video analyzed the effect that a zip code's population has on lottery sales.
 Instead of population, suppose that you wish to understand the effect that housing prices have on the sale of lottery tickets.
-In the Wisconsin lottery dataset  `Wisc_lottery` is the variable `medhome` which is the median house price for each zip code, in thousands of dollars.
-In this exercise, you will get a feel for the distribution of this variable by examining summary statistics, examining its relationship with sales graphically and via correlations, fitting a basic linear regression model and using this model to predict sales.
+The dataframe `Lot`, read in from the Wisconsin lottery dataset  `Wisc_lottery`, contains the variable `medhome` which is the median house price for each zip code, in thousands of dollars.
+In this exercise, you will get a feel for the distribution of this variable by examining summary statistics, examine its relationship with sales graphically and via correlations, fit a basic linear regression model and use this model to predict sales.

 `@instructions`
-- Summarize the distributions of `medhome` and `sales`.
+- Summarize the dataframe `Lot` that contains `medhome` and `sales`.
 - Plot `medhome` versus `sales`.
 Summarize this relationship by calculating the corresponding correlation coefficient using the function [cor()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/cor).
-- Using the function [lm()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/lm), regress `medhome`, the explanatory variable, on `sales`, the dependent variable.
+- Using the function [lm()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/lm), regress `medhome`, the explanatory variable, on `sales`, the outcome variable.
+Display the regression coefficients to four significant digits.
 - Use the function [predict()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/predict) and the fitted regression model to predict sales assuming that the median house price for a zip code is 50 (in thousands of dollars).

 `@hint`